A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Introduction and Motivation

 where $\Delta = \omega_o - \frac{\omega_d}{2} + 3g_4 + 6g_4|\xi|^2$.
 The subscript in the Hamiltonian \cref{eq:Kerr-cat-RWA} indicates the rotating frame to which the oscillator is transformed.
-Here we only explicitly display the terms under the rotating wave approximation (RWA) in the frame transformation and the effective Hamiltonian --- the terms beyond RWA terms at $\mathcal O(1/\omega_d)$ can be obtained using either the method we introduce later in the text or other high-frequency expansions \cite{venkatraman2021}.
+This level of approximation is often called the rotating wave approximation (RWA).
+Inside the $\mathcal O(1/\omega_d)$ will be obtained later in this article.
 The Hamiltonian \cref{eq:Kerr-cat-RWA} has received lately theoretical and experimental attention in the context of quantum information processing \cite{puri2017,grimm2020}.

 The emergence of the effective time-independent Hamiltonian \cref{eq:Kerr-cat-RWA} from the time-dependent \cref{eq:nl-osc-H} can be understood from diagrams that have been previously proposed \cite{Mundhada2017,frattini2018,hillman21}.
 In this way, the static effective squeezing term $g_3\xi^* \op a^{\dagger2}$ in \cref{eq:Kerr-cat-RWA} corresponds to the diagram